 - One checked in with the coach, check which events you are swimming and if there are multiple sessions which events are being swum in that session.

-- Begin with a dry-side warm-up details of which are found later in this document.
-If you are unsure speak with the more experienced competitors or your coach
+- Begin with a dry-side warm-up details of which are found here.
+If you are unsure speak with the more experienced competitors or your coach.

 - During warm-up you must not climb out over the electronic touch pads or dive in unless in sprint lanes which will be announced towards the end of the warm-up session.